benrondeau/Simple-JWT-Node.js-App/README.md

 Basic Node.js server that issues JSON Web Tokens (JWT) and validates them before granting access to a protected route.
 This app has NO front end - a tool like [Postman](https://www.getpostman.com/) is needed to use the app.

-### Routes
+### Requirements
-- POST /authenticate: route to send username/password to and receive token
-- GET /protected: route that requires a valid JWT to respond with data
+- Node.js v4.0+ (app uses ES6)

 ### Get Started
 - Download Repo
 - cd into project directory and `npm install`
 - `node server.js`
 - Open [Postman](https://www.getpostman.com/) and tool around with app

+### Routes
+- POST /authenticate: route to send username/password to and receive token
+- GET /protected: route that requires a valid JWT to respond with data